donaldp24/cordova-plugin-assets-picker/README.md

 };
 ```
 - allowEdit: Allow simple editing of image before selection.
 (Boolean)
 - encodingType: Choose the encoding of the returned image file.
-Defined in navigator.camera.EncodingType (Number)
+Defined in Camera.EncodingType (Number)
 ```javascript
     Camera.EncodingType = {
         JPEG : 0,               // Return JPEG encoded image
         PNG : 1                 // Return PNG encoded image
     };
 ```
 - targetWidth: Width in pixels to scale image.
-Must be used with targetHeight.
-Aspect ratio is maintained.
+Could be used with targetHeight.
+Aspect ratio is keeped.
 (Number)
 - targetHeight: Height in pixels to scale image.
-Must be used with targetWidth.
-Aspect ratio is maintained.
+Could be used with targetWidth.
+Aspect ratio is keeped.
 (Number)
 - mediaType: Set the type of media to select from.
 Only works when PictureSourceType is PHOTOLIBRARY or SAVEDPHOTOALBUM.
 Defined in nagivator.camera.MediaType (Number)
 ```javascript
 Camera.MediaType = {